Itsnishant-306/AI-Powered-Telegram-Bot-for-Community-Management/README.md

 3. Set up environment variables in the Render dashboard
 4. Deploy the application

-### I am currently facing errors in deployment, but goodnews is that bot works perfectly fine.
+### I am currently facing errors in deployment, but the bot will work well if you clone and setup these.

 ## Technical Implementation